-There is no singular process for generating plans related to EEJ, and successful plans will iterate and evolve throughout project phases and in response to stakeholder input and needs.
-The Justice40 Initiative section will include assessments of project impacts, which can be experienced by groups as potentially positive ("benefits"), neutral or ambiguous ("neutral/uncertain impacts"), or negative ("negative impacts").
-Applicants are encouraged to report all anticipated impacts inclusive of benefits, neutral/uncertain impacts, and negative impacts.
-Energy and environmental justice involves, in part, examining how these potential impacts are distributed among different groups of people.
-Core elements of these assessments include evaluations of impacted communities/groups, identification of impacts and where they flow, and assessment of information gaps.

-Using information from these assessments, applicants should develop an Implementation Plan, Milestones, and Timelines that outline concrete steps the project will take to implement energy and environmental justice efforts; advance beneficial outcomes; minimize negative impacts; and measure, track, and report project impacts and benefits.
-Applicants should also complete an assessment of the barriers to realizing benefits and minimizing negative impacts and propose plans to mitigate those barriers.
+The process for developing a Justice40 Initiative section can be described similarly to the Greatest Benefit section-there is no singular process for generating Justice40 Initiative, and successful plans will iterate and evolve throughout project phases and in response to community input and needs.
+The Justice40 Initiative section will focus specifically on assessing the benefits and negative impacts experienced by disadvantaged communities.
+Applicants are encouraged to assess the existing burdens experienced by these groups and consider impacts for all inputs and outputs along the full lifecycle of the project and facility.
+Using information from these assessments, applicants should develop an Implementation Plan, Milestones, and Timelines that outlines concrete steps the project will take to implement energy and environmental justice efforts and advance beneficial outcomes; minimize negative impacts; and measure, track, and report project impacts and benefits in disadvantaged communities.

-How do we know if our Justice 40 section is well developed?
+How do we know if our Justice40 Initiative section is well developed?